ZeitOnline/vivi/core/src/zeit/workflow/browser/README.txt

 Zeit Workflow
 =============

 The workflow is state oriented.
-There are several states which all can be set using the workflow tab[#browser]_[#tasks]_:
+There are several states which can all be set using the workflow tab[#browser]_[#tasks]_:

 >>> browser.open('http://localhost:8080/++skin++cms/repository/testcontent')
 >>> browser.getLink('Workflow').click()

 States
 ======

 The states are explained below.

 Bearbeitet (Redaktion)
 ++++++++++++++++++++++

 This state tells if the editors have finished their work.
-The initlal value is "no":
+The initial value is "no":

 >>> browser.getControl('Edited').displayValue